-Sectors exposed to international trade have of course been volatile and performed poorly the last few weeks, in particular: Consumer Discretionary, Automobile, Industrials, Tech hardware and Semiconductors.
+Sectors exposed to international trade have of course performed very poorly the last few weeks, in particular: Consumer Discretionary, Automobile, Industrials, Tech hardware and Semiconductors.
 We were negative on most of these.

 We had also warned for a long time about the expensiveness of the MAG-7.
-Accordingly, they were oversold, and some short-term rebound could be expected.
-But in case of overexposure, take this chance to reduce your risk further as they are still expensive.
+Accordingly, they might be oversold now, and some short-term rebound could be expected.
+But in case of overexposure, take this chance to reduce your risk further as long as news flow remains negative.
 Bear in mind they are also relatively more exposed to global growth risks.

-In general, be careful with expensive stocks as any disappointment regarding Q1 corporate results and outlook (coming soon) will be severely sanctioned due to still fragile equity market.
+In general, be careful with expensive stocks as any disappointment regarding Q1 corporate results and outlook (coming soon) will be severely sanctioned due to the current very fragile equity market.

-Many US companies are going to see their profits being squeezed even with lower negotiated tariffs.
+Many US companies are going to see their profits being squeezed if the high tariffs decided by the US administration are implemented.
 Higher import prices will increase costs whereas final prices are likely to increase to somewhat compensate tariffs.
 Consumers will reduce their spending, especially as a big chunk of the savings of the Covid years is now gone, and they will want to rebuild some.

-CHART 16 : US SECTOR PERFORMANCE YTD (7TH OF APRIL): ALL SECTORS WERE IN THE RED.
+CHART 16: US SECTOR PERFORMANCE YTD: ALL SECTORS ARE IN THE RED.
 DEFENSIVES ARE OUTPERFORMING.